 Now, place the milk mixture over medium heat and whisk to combine.
 While the milk is heating, whisk the egg yolks to loosen them.
 Then slowly pour the remaining sugar into the yolks while whisking vigorously until they become pale and ribbony (about 30 seconds).
 Next, add the flour and cornstarch and whisk gently until completely combined.
 Be sure to scrape the bowl well the incorporate all of the dry ingredients.
 The above should only take a minute or two, and keep an eye on your milk to make sure it doesn't quite reach boiling.
 If so, turn the heat down to low to keep it hot.

 By now, your milk should be ready.
 While whisking continuously, slowly pour up to half of the milk mixture into your eggs.
 Pour the milk as a light, slow stream while mixing quickly so that the hot liquid doesn't scramble the eggs.
 Once half of the milk is in the eggs, return the pot to the stove and bring it back to a very gentle simmer over medium heat.
 Once simmering, turn the heat down to medium low and add the egg-milk mixture back into the pot, whisking in the pot as you go.
 Quickly scrape in as much of the egg as you can, then get back to whisking vigorously inside the pot, paying careful attention to the corners.
-It will only take 30 to 60 seconds for the cream to thicken to the point that it stands up like pudding.
+It shouldn't take more than a minute for the cream to thicken to the point that it stands up like pudding.
 It should also burp a large bubble in the center if you were to stop whisking for a couple of seconds.
 Once either of these happens, immediately remove it from the stove and whisk it for a second just to pull it off of the bottom of the pan (see Note 1).
 Pour it into a shallow baking pan or bowl, smooth it down into a thin, even layer with a spatula, and press a sheet of plastic wrap over the surface to keep a skin from forming as it cools.
 Immediately place it in the fridge for several hours, until cold.

 If you don't have an ice cream maker, see Note 2.